vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    Let's see how well our focus teams, Denmark and France, compare to the winner, Great Britain, as it comes to maneuvers.

-1. From the home page of Oracle Analytics Cloud, choose "Data", then click the ribbon and select "Open".
+1. From the home page of Oracle Analytics Cloud, choose "Data", then click the ribbon `Race Data` and select "Open".

    ![pic2](images/open-dataset2.png)